Benefits of a Digital Writer's Notebook

 • When you delete your writing, it's hard to see the writing process at work

-• Relies on charge/power and possibly Internet connection – without those you are sunk!
-(Although… my Intel has battery enough to last through 8 hours of streaming movies so I think I am good for a little note booking!)
+• Relies on charge/power and possibly Internet connection - without those you are sunk!

-How to set up a digital writer’s notebook
+How to set up a digital notebook

 No matter what app or software you choose, I would go about the process much the same way as the paper version - set up the following sections:

 1. Index (optional if you use Evernote or OneNote as they create sections with their various notes and pages).
-You could use a pagination tool to create a digital index that will adjust when you insert pages – don’t ask me how I just know there are those capabilities on some programs!
+You could use a pagination tool to create a digital index that will adjust when you insert pages - don't ask me how, I just know there are those capabilities on some programs!

 2. Decorations - just like we decorated the outside of the paper notebook, find a space where you can collect visuals that inspire you.
 You might create a slideshow, or a folder of images, or even a secret Pinterest board.
 Sometimes when we're stuck as writers, a visual prompt gets our writing juices flowing again

-3. Sections for various types of writing – timelines, lists, free writing, etc. (these tutorials will come later!)
+3. Sections for various types of writing - timelines, lists, free writing, etc.

 My favorite feature of a digital writer's notebook is...